sunpy/sunpy/docs/dev_guide/code_standards.rst

 Formatting
 ==========

-We enforce a minimum level of code compliance and we have tools that will automate this step for you.
+We enforce a minimum level of code style and we have tools that will automate this step for you.

 First step is to install pre-commit::